With the Public Utilities Commission of Ohio’s innovative tool you can easily compare

 prices, contract terms and other plan differences.

-Q: Is every Ohio utility consumer eligible for choice?
+Q: Is every Ohio electric and natural gas consumer eligible for choice?

 A: No. Members of co-ops, customers participating in energy assistance programs such as Percentage of Income Payment Plan (PIPP) or customers of municipal power systems are not eligible for the choice program.